Mc-Zen/zero/src/accessibility.typ

   let lang = text.lang
   if translation == auto {
     translation = phrases.at(lang, default: phrases.fallback)
+    if lang not in phrases {
+      return none
+    }
-    assert(
+    // assert(
-      lang in phrases,
+    //   lang in phrases,
-      message: "Unsupported language "
+    //   message: "Unsupported language "
-        + lang
+    //     + lang
-        + " for alt text generation.
+    //     + " for alt text generation.
 Please provide a manual alt text for this unit.
 Supported languages are: "
-        + repr(phrases.keys())
+    //     + repr(phrases.keys())
-        + ".
-If you want to contribute a translation for your language, please open a pull request.", )
+    //     + ".
+If you want to contribute a translation for your language, please open a pull request.",
+    // )
   }

   let alt = ""